kyungeonchoi/ServiceXDataBinder/README.md

     Tree: nominal
     FuncADL: "Select(lambda event: {'jet_e': event.jet_e})"
   - Name: ttW
-    RucioDID: user.kchoi:user.kchoi.sampleC
+    XRootDFiles: root://ttW.root
     Tree: nominal
     Filter: n_jet > 5
     Columns: jet_e, jet_pt
+  - Name: ttZ
+    LocalPath: /home/kchoi/ttZ
+    Tree: nominal
 ```

+`General` block requires three mandatory options as in the example above.

-Input dataset can be defined either by `RucioDID` or `XRootDFiles`.
+Input dataset for each Sample can be defined either by `RucioDID` or `XRootDFiles` or `LocalPath`.
 You need to make sure whether the ServiceX backend you specified in `ServiceXBackendName` supports Rucio and/or XRootD.

 ServiceX query can be constructed with either TCut syntax or func-adl.
 - Options for TCut syntax: `Filter`<sup>1</sup> and `Columns`